Deploy a Micronaut Microservices Application to the Amazon Elastic Kubernetes Service

 ./gradlew dockerBuildNative

-Note: If you encounter problems creating a container image, run the following command from the api/build/docker/native-main/ directory:
+Note: If you are having issues building a container image, try the following command from the api/ directory:

 docker build . -t api-aws -f DockerfileNative